It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

-Cuisine magazine has announced its top 100 restaurants in New Zealand for 2018 and, lucky you, Wellington is home to 22 of them!
+Cuisine magazine recently announced its top 100 restaurants in New Zealand for 2018 and, lucky you, Wellington is home to 22 of them!

 Chosen for their contribution to making New Zealand a premium food and drink destination, the top 100 restaurants were applauded by Cuisine for their innovation, consistency, delivery of promise, value and satisfaction.